-Last, but not least is the price.
-You may notice that there are lathes which seem quite cheap compared to other versions and yet they do the same job.
+Last but not least is the price.
+You may notice that there are brands of lathes that seem quite cheap compared to other versions, and yet they do the same job.

 Or such cheap lathes have issues that the more expensive versions do not possess.